Earlier this year, Randox announced the opening of a fast PCR Test at Heathrow Airport..

 The industry-leading testing facilities, which are a first for the United Kingdom, are a key step in the sector’s rehabilitation, helping to restore traveler trust and reopen routes connecting the United Kingdom to the rest of the globe.

-The facilities, which are situated in Terminals 2 and 5, will first provide travellers traveling to Hong Kong with the option of completing their pre-departure testing requirements at the airport prior to their flight, according to the airport.
-The government of Hong Kong presently mandates travelers to provide proof of a negative COVID-19 test before departure, although it does allow for testing methods that may give findings in a short period of time.
-These tests, which include LAMP and Antigen testing, may be performed quickly and simply at the airport prior to takeoff.
+The facilities, which are situated in Terminals 2 and 5, will first provide travellers travelling to Hong Kong with the option of completing their pre-departure testing requirements at the airport prior to their flight, according to the airport.
+The government of Hong Kong presently mandates travellers to provide proof of a negative COVID-19 test before departure, although it does allow for testing methods that may give findings in a short period of time.
+These tests may be performed quickly and simply at the airport prior to takeoff.

 What exactly is a Covid-19 PCR test?